DecredES/Monthly_reports/Report_5.md

 **News and mentions:**

--   October 13th “21 Heads Crypto art Show: exploring the intersection of art and cryptocurrences”([Cointelegraph en Español](https://es.cointelegraph.com/news/21-heads-crypto-art-show-they-will-analyze-the-intersection-between-art-and-cryptocurrencies))
+-   October 13th “21 Heads Crypto art Show: exploring the intersection of art and cryptocurrences”([Cointelegraph in Spanish](https://es.cointelegraph.com/news/21-heads-crypto-art-show-they-will-analyze-the-intersection-between-art-and-cryptocurrencies))

--   October 20th “What are the coming releases planned in Decred ecosystem?”([Cointelegraph en Español](https://es.cointelegraph.com/news/what-new-launches-are-planned-by-the-decred-ecosystem))
+-   October 20th “What are the coming releases planned in Decred ecosystem?”([Cointelegraph in Spanish](https://es.cointelegraph.com/news/what-new-launches-are-planned-by-the-decred-ecosystem))

--   October 28th “New edition of #HablemosDecred will explore the state of cryptocurrencies in Mexico”([Cointelegraph en Español](https://es.cointelegraph.com/news/new-edition-of-hablemos-decred-will-deal-with-cryptomontages-in-mexico))
+-   October 28th “New edition of #HablemosDecred will explore the state of cryptocurrencies in Mexico”([Cointelegraph in Spanish](https://es.cointelegraph.com/news/new-edition-of-hablemos-decred-will-deal-with-cryptomontages-in-mexico))

--   November 2nd “Next edition of #HablemosDecred will explore the intersection of cryptocurrencies and journalism”([Cointelegraph en Español](https://es.cointelegraph.com/news/next-edition-of-hablemos-decred-will-focus-on-linking-the-media-with-crypto))
+-   November 2nd “Next edition of #HablemosDecred will explore the intersection of cryptocurrencies and journalism”([Cointelegraph in Spanish](https://es.cointelegraph.com/news/next-edition-of-hablemos-decred-will-focus-on-linking-the-media-with-crypto))

--   November 2nd “Blockchain Summit Latam 2020: exploring governance characteristics on public protocols” ([Cointelegraph en Español](https://es.cointelegraph.com/news/blockchain-summit-latam-2020-governance-features-analyzed-in-public-protocols))
+-   November 2nd “Blockchain Summit Latam 2020: exploring governance characteristics on public protocols” ([Cointelegraph in Spanish](https://es.cointelegraph.com/news/blockchain-summit-latam-2020-governance-features-analyzed-in-public-protocols))

 **Next steps:**

-- Growing new Telegram group for developers
+- Growing Telegram group for developers

 -